Pathology of submeasures and $F_\sigma$ ideals: -representable ideals

 In relation to the previous question.
 Let ${\bf x}=(x_n)_n$ be the usual unit basis of $l_2$ (which is weakly null).
 Since $l_2$ does not contain copies of $c_0$, $\B({\bf x})=\fin$.
 Moreover, the same happens in $l_\infty$, as this space contains isomorphic copies of every separable Banach space.

 {\bf Acknowledgment.} We thank Michael Rinc\'on Villamizar for some comments about an earlier version of this paper and for bringing to our attention the article \cite{Drewnowski}.
-We also thanks J. Tryba for his comments about the construction of pathological ideals.
+We thank J. Tryba for his comments about the construction of pathological ideals.
+Finally, we also thank the anonymous referee for their careful reading and remarks, which helped clarify some inaccuracies presented in the first version of this article.